Organizational Structure of an NGO

 The top management of an NGO consists of three entities - the Board of Directors, the General Assembly, and the Executive Director (See Figure 2).

-While day-to-day decisions activities and management are taken care of by the board, the executive director and the staff members, the highest body that guides and advises the overall development and progress of the NGO.
-A general assembly may or may not be required by law, but such a body helps in creating a good transparent image for the NGO, in building trust with its partners and stakeholders, and in public relations and fund-raising activities.
+While day-to-day decisions activities and management are taken care of by the board, the executive director and the staff members, the highest body that guides and advises the overall development and progress of the NGO is the General Assembly.
+A general assembly may or may not be required by law (and not all NGOs have a general assembly), but such a body helps in creating a good transparent image for the NGO, in building trust with its partners and stakeholders, and in public relations and fund-raising activities.

 - At the top is the Board of Directors of the NGO.
 An NGO Board is a legal requirement in most countries in order to get it officially registered with the local authorities.
 Many NGOs stipulate that membership in a board is voluntary and non-remunerative 2 .
 Board meetings are kept closed, though written proceedings, reports and minutes may be made public for transparency purposes.